exalearn/fast-finetuned-forcefields/notebooks/README.md

-# Scripts for Preparing for Runs
+# Preparation Notebooks

-These folders contain the steps needed before you can fit a forcefield, such as creating an initial dataset or training a first model.
+These directories contain the preparation for training models for different application problems.